Gilead posts higher profit, strong hepatitis C drug sales

-(Reuters) - Gilead Sciences Inc (GILD.O), which recently began selling a new hepatitis C drug seen generating billions of dollars in sales, posted a better-than-expected quarterly profit on Tuesday as sales of its flagship HIV drugs beat Wall Street estimates.
+(Reuters) - Gilead Sciences Inc (GILD.O), which recently began selling a new hepatitis C drug seen reaching multibillion-dollar sales, posted a better-than-expected quarterly profit on Tuesday as sales of its flagship HIV drugs beat Wall Street estimates.

 Fourth-quarter net income rose 4 percent to $791.4 million from $762.5 million a year earlier.
 Adjusting for one-time items, the California-based company earned 55 cents a share, which beat the average analyst estimate of 50 cents a share, according to Thomson Reuters I/B/E/S.